vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 Specifically, we need details about each replicate at a lower level.
 For example, We cannot aggregate and say that 3 sites had Robins and 2 sites did not.
 Instead, we need a vector of of these site-level detentions, for example `c(0, 1, 1, 0, 1, 1, 1)`.
 For the lowest level of the occurrence model, I often do use a Bernoulli distribution when I do not have coefficients at the observation-level because there are fewer data entries to aggregate over.
-We will see these
+We will see these in later chapters.

 ## Matrix notation and occupancy models

 Models in R such as `lm()` and `glm()` allow users to input [formuals](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html).
 Formulas allow users to input factors and have R convert them to a matrix of dummy variables.
 [`model.matrix()`](http://stat.ethz.ch/R-manual/R-devel/library/stats/html/model.matrix.html) allows us to create these same type matrices of input variables.
 There are several benefits to using `model.matrix()` to pre-process inputs for Stan.
-First, it allows us to easily turn factors into dummy variables.
+First, it allows us to easily turn factors into [dummy variables](https://en.wikipedia.org/wiki/Dummy_variable_(statistics)).
 Second, it allows us to easily have matrices of predictors, which in turn allows us to us matrix algebra within Stan.
 This section introduces `model.matrix()` so that it will be familiar to us later.
 **Note:** I use shorter matrices than most real applications to save screen space.